Quick and Quiffed Roast Quail with dried fruit

 In order to ‘manage your expectations’ I should explain that this recipe for roast quail is only truly ‘quick’ the second time around.
 It’s a bit fiddly to begin with, but once you get the hang of it, by about quail number six, it doesn’t take long.

 I first tried this recipe at the house of some neighbours where the wife had cooked her husband (a classical architect) a wholly Roman meal for a special birthday.
 Cooking roast quail for numbers must have taken the patience of a saint!
+This is another reason why it is important to get the butcher to bone these birds for you.

 Allow two quail per person.
 Serve with basmati where you have fried a peeled, chopped banana shallot with the rice right at the beginning of the process.
+But it also goes well with broccoli and Pink Fir Apple potatoes.

-Recipe for roast quail with figs
+Recipe for roast quail with dried fruit stuffing

 - 12 boned quail (some butchers can order them in with just the drumstick bones remaining.
 Do NOT attempt to bone them yourself)